-City agrees effective July 1, 2021, all members of the unit receive a 5% Cost of Living Adjustment.
-Then on January 1, 2023, members receive a 5% COLA.
+The City agrees effective July 1, 2024, all members of the unit receive a 5% Cost of Living Adjustment.

 31.1 Retirement Benefits

 Employees shall be covered by the Public Employees Retirement System 2.5% at 55 retirement program.
 New employees hired who have not previously been a member of the PERS system will participate in the 2% at age 62 for all new miscellaneous (non-safety) members with an early retirement age of 52 and a maximum benefit factor of 2.5% at age 67.